United States Capitol revolutionary war and beyond header United States Capitol

 If you were not allowed to cross-examine your accuser, the prosecution could make up all kinds of false accusations against you and the jury would never know whether or not he was telling the truth.
 By having the witnesses testify in person, the judge and jury are able to see the person up close.
 They can observe their behavior and demeanor, and can make a better judgment about the person's credibility.

 English history had many occurrences of people being tried in court and never seeing their accusers.
 Sir Walter Raleigh, an early American explorer, was even put to death based on such an accusation.
 The Founding Fathers believed this was inherently unfair and put a stop to it in America by adding the 6th Amendment to the Bill of Rights.
-You can read more about the Confrontation Clause here.

 6th Amendment - The Compulsory Process Clause

 The 6th Amendment's Compulsory Process Clause guarantees two primary things.
 First of all that you will be able to call witnesses in your behalf if you are ever charged with a crime.
 Second, that the court will subpoena the witnesses if they refuse to testify.
-The Compulsory Process Clause reads like this:
+This protection is necessary to guard against unfair or unjust accusations in court.
+Without the ability to call witnesses in one's behalf, false accusations might seem truthful and a false conviction could occur.

 "In all criminal prosecutions, the accused shall enjoy the right... to have compulsory process for obtaining witnesses in his favor."

 This right was very important to the Founding Fathers who wrote the United States Constitution.
-They were familiar with English and colonial laws that forbid people from calling witnesses in cases of treason or felony.
+They were familiar with English and colonial laws that forbade people from calling witnesses in cases of treason or felony.
 It was also the English and colonial practice not to allow people to testify in their own behalf!
-In adopting the Compulsory Process Clause, the Founders were trying to protect people from the government using its great power and resources to convict and punish people unfairly.
-They saw the right to defend oneself with witnesses as a key to this protection.
-You can read more about the Compulsory Process Clause here.
+Their reasoning was that testimony from the accused person was inherently unreliable because of their personal interest in the outcome.

 6th Amendment - The Right to Counsel Clause